michaelbolanos/SecCheck/README.md

 ## Background

 Many people learn best doing things hands on.
 My meager programming skills have gotten me to this point.
 I have always wanted to write cross platform apps for security.
-So, this is my meager attempt.
+So, this is a meager first attempt.
 It gives me a way to practice Python, deploying my code, and pushing it to Github to collaborate with others.

 I found some motivation here:  [Google IT Automation with Python](https://www.coursera.org/professional-certificates/google-it-automation)